Kushiro wetlands megasolar issue: Japan Ecology

 In December 2024, the Osaka-based energy company Japan Ecology announced plans to build a 27.3 ha megasolar facility within the city limits of Kushiro.
-The proposed facilities would be spread across 17 locations within the city and would comprised of approximately 6,600 solar panels.
+The proposed facilities would be spread across 17 locations within the city and would consist of approximately 6,600 solar panels.
 In a meeting with residents in February 2025, the company said that there were no white-tailed eagle nests on the proposed site.
 However, on March 20, Mainichi Shimbun reported that there were multiple nests at the site.
 In response, the Kushiro city government issued a notice prohibiting entry to the site until the end of May; Japan Ecology then halted construction of the facility near the nests.
 A survey of the development site conducted by the Northern Environment Research Institute on May 22 revealed that two Siberian salamander larvae were living at the site.
+In summer of 2025, following a drone footage of showing the forest around Kushiro-shitsugen National Park being destroyed was posted on social media, the issue gained national attention.

 According to an NHK investigation in July 2025, the four municipalities in the wetland have megasolar plants.
 There are 30 plants in Kushiro City, six in Kushiro town, and two in both Shibecha and Tsurui.

 On September 12, 2025, the president of Japan Ecology, Masanori Matsui, temporarily suspended the construction of the megasolar facility in Kushiro for one to one and a half months to discuss the future of the construction.

+On December 23, 2025, Japan Ecology resumed construction in the Showa District in Kushiro City.
+Furthermore, it announced plans to begin construction at over 10 planned sites ahead of January 2026.
+According to Hokkaido Broadcasting Company (HBC), the move was believed to have been caused by the company's distrust of the city's review system, despite being required to obtain a mayor's permit before further installation within the city.